 I had a lovely country house experience at the Kingsford Homestead (www.kingsfordhomestead.com.au).
 It was known as Drover’s Run in the TV series “McLeod’s Daughters.”
 Built in 1856 the two-story sandstone Georgian structure is on a beautiful 225 acre property and offers seven luxury guest rooms.
 Managers Pat and Sally Kent are wonderful hosts and delightful people.
 Pat opened up his wine cellar and served me the best wine I tasted on my tour, The Barons of the Barossa 2008 Shiraz.
 Beg him for a glass.

 They also have an extraordinary young chef from England, Dannielle Stone, who prepared my best meal in Australia.
-Famous wineries such as Peter Lehmann, Yalumba, Rockford, Hentley Farm and Greenock Creek are around 10 minutes drive from the property in the Barossa Valley.
+She actually recommended one of her favourite places to eat as cafe warrnambool and that it was also located next to some beautiful wineries.
+Unfortunately it was too far south for me to be able to fit it into this trip, but there are some famous wineries such as Peter Lehmann, Yalumba, Rockford, Hentley Farm and Greenock Creek around a 10 minutes drive from the property in the Barossa Valley.
 The wineries of Clare Valley are about 30 minutes north.

 The largest non-British isles population in Adelaide is Italian, accounting for a number of Italian restaurants.
 I dined at the friendly and homey Amalfi Pizzeria Restaurant.
 Also popular is the Mesa Lunga (long table), a lively tapas restaurant with a preserved period interior and communal seating on the veranda at long tables.